ayushgta/faa/000_landing_is_more_important_than_flying.md

   measures: airports.count
 </look>

 It looks like Texas has almost twice as many airports as California!
 Where do they keep all those?
-You can see the list of airports in any state by clicking the number across from it in the AIRPORTS Count column.
+You can see the list of airports in any state by clicking the corresponding number in the AIRPORTS Count column.
 For example clicking the 890 across from IL will show you a list of airports there.
 Showing this additional information about a part of a returned query is also called a **drill** into the data.

 <look height="200" width="100%">
   model: faa